Advanced Program in In-line Inspection Technology and Procedures (CS022F+)

 Advanced Program in In-line Inspection Technology and Procedures

 Many In-line Inspection (ILI) systems are designed for specific purposes.
 This technology has general capabilities and limitations, which are defined mainly by the size and shape of the targeted defect or anomaly, but also by the pipeline configuration, product type, and operating parameters.
 This training course will provide the underlying inspection principles, concepts, and technical parameters of various ILI technologies applied to pipelines.
-This learning program will provide a foundational understanding of potential ILI system performance to aid in the selection of an appropriate In-line Inspection Technology approach for integrity assessment.
+This learning program will provide a foundational understanding of potential ILI system performance to aid in the selection of an appropriate ILI technology approach for integrity assessment.

 Your course at a glance